 We do know with more clarity he enlisted in the Union Army early in the Civil War, specifically September 9, 1861, serving until being discharged July 15, 1865.
 He initially served in Company E of the 4th Ohio Cavalry (aka “Ohio Volunteer Cavalry” or “OVC“) and eventually rose to the rank of Sargent.

 By early 1862 the OVC was in Kentucky (see timeline references for OVC).
 They occupied Nashville by February 23 and continued to campaign in Tennessee and Alabama through late August, when they began to moved north toward Kentucky to confront Confederate General Braxton Bragg who was campaigning there to “liberate” that state from Union occupation.
-On October 8, 1862 at the Battle of Perryville Bragg won a limited tactical victory, but realizing that his initiative may not be sustainable, Bragg began a withdrawal for which he would be widely criticized in the South.
+On October 8, 1862 at the Battle of Perryville Bragg won a limited tactical victory, but realizing that his initiative might not be sustainable, Bragg began a withdrawal for which he would be widely criticized in the South.

 No longer needed as part of Bragg’s forces, General John Morgan (of “Morgan’s Raiders” fame) was detached to make his way back to Tennessee.
 He immediately moved into nearby Lexington, “defeating and capturing there the Federal garrison and a regiment of cavalry” (see link, p.36).
 Adrian Riehle was captured as part of that cavalry regiment on October 18, 1862.